josschavezf/rladiesmxsource/content/authors/admin/_index.md

 ---

 A mediados de 2017 el primer capítulo de R-Ladies en México se integró a la creciente lista de capítulos de R-Ladies alrededor del mundo.
-Tres años después, 7 capítulos más se han formado y casi 3000 miembros se han integrado a esta comunidad.
+Tres años después, 7 capítulos más se han formado y casi 3,000 miembros se han integrado a esta comunidad.

 Este año, deseamos unir fuerzas y estrechar lazos reuniendo a las y los miembros de R-Ladies de todo el país en el Primer Encuentro Anual R-Ladies México.

+The first R-Ladies chapter in Mexico born in 2017 as part of the growing up coommunity of R-Ladies Global.
+Three years later, 7 more chapters have been created and almost 3,000 members have added to this amazing community in our country.

+This year, we want to strengthen efforts among all chapters across the country and bring them together in the First Annual Meeting R-Ladies Mexico.